 - On-site orientation (including a group arrival dinner)

-- Airport transfer and ground transportation in Munich (4-week subway, bus and tramway ticket)
+- Group airport transfer and ground transportation in Munich (2-week Munich city center )

-- Admission to all scheduled tours and excursions (including reimbursement for museum visits)
+- Admission to all scheduled tours, company visits and required excursions

 Remember that your lifestyle and spending choices can greatly affect the amount of money you'll need while abroad.
 Visit our budgeting page for more information.